Chula Vista

 Within its service territory, SDG&E administers and implements a low-income energy efficiency program, known statewide, as the Energy Savings Assistance Program (ESAP).
 Within the parameters of ESAP, SDG&E can treat in-unit residences and common areas in multifamily properties.
 The services offered through ESAP include no cost lighting, air sealing, HVAC repair and replacement, domestic hot water repair and replacement, appliance replacement, and benchmarking.

-In 2019, according to SDG&E, it achieved 1,870 MWh and 0.011 in energy savings, while spending $1,736,282 on its electric multifamily programs and $333,587 on its natural gas multifamily programs.
-Participation data was not available for 2019.
+In 2021, according to SDG&E, it achieved 829 MWh and 25 MMtherms in multifamily program energy savings, while spending $5,029,275 on its electric multifamily programs and $558,808 on its natural gas multifamily programs.
+SDG&E’s multifamily programs served 8890 multifamily units in 239 properties.

-Last Updated: July 2021
+Last Updated: August 2023

-San Diego Electric & Gas required to provide whole-building aggregated energy usage data for compliance with AB 802 to ENERGY STAR Portfolio Manager or by providing the aggregated energy usage data in a Portfolio Manager template that the customer can upload.
+San Diego Electric & Gas is required to provide whole-building aggregated energy usage data for compliance with AB 802 to ENERGY STAR Portfolio Manager or by providing the aggregated energy usage data in a Portfolio Manager template that the customer can upload.
 Building Owners or the Owner’s Agent can obtain whole-building aggregated energy usage data from utilities into ENERGY STAR Portfolio Manager by providing just the building address.

 The city works with regional planning partners to provide energy usage information every two years as a part of the city’s greenhouse gas inventories.

 The City of Chula Vista has participated on the California Public Utilities Commission Energy Data Access Committee in an effort to receive better information about community energy use.
 The City has also signed a non-disclosure agreement (NDA) with SDG&E to receive more complete community energy usage data.
 For the most recent GHG inventory, the City partnered with an academic institution, the University of San Diego's Energy Policy Initiative Center (EPIC) to get better access to our energy data.
 With the launch of the 2021 Commercial and Multifamily Benchmarking ordinance, the City will have access to energy data on all multifamily, commercial and industrial buildings in the city that are 20,000 square feet and above.
+Through participation in the Local Government Sustainable Energy Coalition (LGSEC), City staff supported efforts for the state to adopt SB-511 which would require the California Air Resources Board to gather all needed data and conduct GHG inventories for local jurisdictions in California.

-Last Updated: July 2021
+Last Updated: August 2023

 Utility Climate Mitigation Goal